socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 ![Proposal of Service Design Steps: EXPOSE](./images/MAP-EXPOSEStepsInServiceDesign.png) -->

 **Code first.** Sometimes, a bottom-up approach exposing already existing [solution-internal APIs](https://microservice-api-patterns.org/patterns/foundation/SolutionInternalAPI) is preferred, in particular when only a few straightforward API calls are required: standardized or framework-specific annotations (or other forms of configuration) call our services, operations, and parameters (and map them to JSON and Web server settings).
-Such code-first approach is supported well, for instance in Web Frameworks; it runs the risk of not meeting API client requirements and violating API design best practices - unless a dedicated [Service Layer](https://martinfowler.com/eaaCatalog/serviceLayer.html) and/or [Remote Facades](https://martinfowler.com/eaaCatalog/remoteFacade.html) are included in the architecture to decouple application and domain logic from integrations and interfaces.
+Such code-first approach is supported well, for instance in Web Frameworks; it runs the risk of not meeting API client requirements and violating API design best practices &mdash; unless a dedicated [Service Layer](https://martinfowler.com/eaaCatalog/serviceLayer.html) and/or [Remote Facades](https://martinfowler.com/eaaCatalog/remoteFacade.html) are included in the architecture to decouple application and domain logic from integrations and interfaces.

 Bottom-up *code-first* API design can be combined with this top-down contract-first design activity to yield a *meet-in-the-middle* approach (note that code-first runs the risk of exposing provider-side implementation details in the API contract, which violates the information hiding principle).